If you like thriving gardens, biology, nature, and helping the community and environment, keeping bees can be a deeply satisfying hobby.

 Once you've decided that you want to pursue beekeeping, it is important that you learn about the most important factor: Honey bees.
 There are dozens of useful books that cover the basics of bees, so choose one that you like and devour every page until you grasp the basic elements of bees, including: Their lifecycle, needs, predators, seasonal changes, etc.

 Once you have an understanding of what honey bees are, it is time to delve into the more biased topic: How to keep bees.
 Just about every beekeeping book you encounter will have its own take on the proper methods to use, but you will likely find some similarities: The vast majority of the beekeeping literature supports the use of wax foundation, frames, top supering, medicating and micromanaging the honey bee colony.
-Besides a few articles, web pages and the rare book, you won't find much support for foundationless, frame-free, medication-free top bar hive and Warre hive beekeeping.
+Besides a few articles, web pages and the rare book, you won't find much support for foundationless, frame-free, medication-free beekeeping.
 That's why we're here.
-Please read more about our reasoning on the other information pages on our site.

-This is largely up to personal preference and lifestyle, and more information can be found at The Best Bee Hive?
+This is largely up to personal preference and lifestyle, and more information can be found at:

 Next you need to find the ideal spot in your yard (or roof, or balcony, etc.) to place the colony (or colonies).
 The idealistic beekeeper's checklist includes the following "requirements": Southeastern exposure, early morning sun, afternoon shade, wind barrier, dry, flat ground, close to a water source, easy access and concealment from neighbors.
 However, many beekeepers don't have a place that meets all of these requirements - never fear, honey bees are incredibly adaptable creatures.
 We've encountered numerous feral colonies in locations that don't meet ANY of these requirements and they were thriving.